 Leaving the scene of an accident can mean big trouble.
-In accidents involving injury or death, a failure to stop can result in a Class 4 felony, punishable by one to three years in prison.
+In accidents involving injury or death, a failure to stop can result in a Class 4 felony, punishable by 1 to 3 years in prison.
 If you fail to file a police report, you may be charged with a Class 2 felony, punishable by 3 to 7 years.
 If the other party died, you are now subject to a Class 1 felony, punishable by 4 to 15 years.
-When the accident only involves property damage, you may still be charged with a Class A misdemeanor, punishable by up to one year in jail plus a fine.
+When the accident only involves property damage, you may still be charged with a Class A misdemeanor, punishable by up to 1 year in jail plus a fine.

-Copyright 2018 Matt Keenan.
+Copyright 2020 Matt Keenan.
 This website is designed for general information only.
 The information presented at this website should not be construed as formal legal advice nor the formation of a lawyer/client relationship.